Market Me First - The Positive Career and Work Action Plan Market Yourself | Make Money | Be Happy

 Ho Ho Ho!
 Off to a new job you go!

-According to a recent article in the Arizona Republican, a change might be in order during the holiday season.
+According to a recent article in the Arizona Republican, a career change might be in order during the holiday season.

 A recruiter quoted in the article suggests, ".. this is a time of real opportunity because of lot of your competitors are taking time off from their efforts."